Skip to Content

 Amboli presented in a square dish with chutney and black chana usal, along with water

-My memory with Amboli
+My memory of Amboli

-I have tasted this Amboli a few years back on our return from Goa.
-We love to travel from the interior villages, and we landed up in a local restaurant.
+I tasted this Amboli a few years back on our return from Goa.
+We love to travel from the interior villages, and we landed in a local restaurant.
 The restaurant was like a home kitchen and the only thing vegetarian that was available was this Amboli.
-The lady said I can give you Amboli with some curry.
-I do not remember the curry, but I distinctly remember this Amboli.
-We loved it to the core.
-Soft and spongy and melt in the mouth texture.

 We enjoyed it so much that after our return I started looking for this recipe.
-I have made this a lot of times and it is perfect for me with some moong sprouts or black chana dal curry, or chutney.
-The husband enjoys it with his chicken or mutton curry and it is a comforting meal for us.
-We also enjoy this as our breakfast with some chutney and piping hot tea.
+I have made this a lot of times and it is perfect for me with some moong sprouts black chana dal curry, or chutney.

-So what is Malvani Amboli
+So what is Malvani Amboli?

 Amboli is a thick pancake made with rice and urad dal, i.e. split black gram.
 Though enjoyed for breakfast it goes well for lunch or snacks too.
 Amboli I find is much softer than the uttapam.
-They are really light and have melt in the mouth texture.
+They are really light and have a melt-in-the-mouth texture.

 You might say it is similar to uttapam, but the difference is the ratio of the rice and lentils used.
-In uttapam, it is 3:1, where here it is generally 2:1.
+In uttapam, it is 3:1, whereas here it is generally 2:1.
 Traditionally rice and urad dal are used, but some also use chana dal.

 Amboli presented in a square dish with chutney and black chana usal.